How Rotating a JWT Secret Logged Out 34,000 Users and Exposed a Session Design Flaw

 }

-The missing jti claim meant we couldn't revoke individual tokens (no way to track "this specific token has been invalidated").
+The missing jti claim meant we couldn't revoke individual tokens.
+No way to track "this specific token has been invalidated."
 The missing version field meant we couldn't support multiple active secrets simultaneously during a rotation window.

 Root Cause: Symmetric HMAC + No Rotation Strategy = A Ticking Clock